Will Wright (footballer, born 2008)

-Will Wright (born 1 January 2008) is an English professional footballer who plays as a forward for club Liverpool.
+Will Wright (born 3 April 2008) is an English professional footballer who plays as a forward for club Liverpool.

 Career

 He played for Salford City as a youngster, playing for their under-18s and B side for whom he was a prolific goal scorer.
-He made an appearance in November 2024 as a 16 year-old during an EFL Trophy match against Wolverhampton Wanderers Under-21s prior to making his senior debut in January 2025 in the FA Cup against Manchester City in an 8-0 defeat.
+He made an appearance in November 2024 as a 16 year-old during an EFL Trophy match against Wolverhampton Wanderers Under-21s prior to making his senior debut in January 2025 in the FA Cup against Manchester City in an 8–0 defeat.
 He went on to make two appearances in EFL League Two during the 2024–25 season.

 He joined Premier League club Liverpool in the summer of 2025, for an initial fee reported as £200,000.
 He had also received an offer to join Arsenal.
 He made his debut for the Liverpool under-21 side in August 2025.
-A few days after signing he made his senior debut in a pre-season match against Athletic Bilbao at Anfield.
+A few days after signing he made his senior debut in a pre-season match against Athletic Bilbao at Anfield on 4 August 2025.